Anthropologist, social media guru, Icelandic nature and food enthusiast.

 Puffins are a very social breed.
 Watching these little guys flirt, argue, squabble, and swim is enough to keep you entertained all day long.

-Events and Festivals in August
+Events and Festivals in Iceland in August

 Þjóðhátíð (Thjódhhátidh) National Festival (August 1-5)